Synology NAS Data Recovery Services

 What Kind of Synology NAS Storage Array Do You Have?

 Synology NAS data storage supports several RAID types, depending on how the NAS has been configured.
-Assuming the hard disk drives have failed, you will need to know how your NAS array was configured for complete NAS recovery.
+Assuming the drives have failed, you will need to know how your NAS array was configured for complete NAS recovery.
 Some Synology volumes aren’t even RAID configured.
 Under no circumstances should you try to guess your Synology NAS’s RAID configuration.

 Your Synology NAS array may be formatted in the following configurations: